HANDGUN RANGE RULES

-Shooters are asked to replace worn out target backing as needed using the supplied screws and screwdriver.
+Shooters are required to replace worn out target backing as needed using the supplied screws and drill/driver.

 Only paper targets are allowed.
-Other targets may be approved by the chairperson of the Rifle Sections at their discretion.
+Other targets may be approved by the chairperson of the Handgun Section at their discretion.

 The use of center fire rifles has been restricted to ports #11 and #12 for sighting in purposes only.
-All other form of rifle shooting to be done on Range 2 (Tactical Range) if qualified or Rifle Range.
+All other forms of rifle shooting to be done on the Rifle Range.